Skip to content

 Doing The Thing: From Mechanical Turk to Mech Interp

-For motivation/momentum purposes: Started AI Safety journey 132 days ago with current daily streak of "doing the thing" for 10 consecutive days!
+For motivation/momentum purposes: Started AI Safety journey 271 days ago, documented 184 total days \(\approx\) 67% with current daily streak of "doing the thing" for 2 consecutive days!

 Updates

-2. Reflections from ARBOx including work in progress Theory of Change
+5. Reflections from first 3 weeks of 2026 abroad at LISA and attending Oxford AI Safety Initiative's ARBOx including work in progress Theory of Change

 Projects